Questions About the LDS Temple Ceremony and Masonry

 For those interested in understanding the basics of Masonry, the classic work on the topic is the nineteenth century work, Duncan's Ritual and Monitor of Freemasonry (Malcolm C. Duncan, McKay Publishing, New York, 1865), which covers the York rite of Masonry to which Joseph Smith was exposed.
 In examining this text and its many illustrations, I found a number of items that can be found in the temple.
 But I also noticed that these parallel represent a very small fraction of Masonry.
 It is significant how many concepts and symbols of importance to Masonry are not part of the LDS Endowment.
 For example, Masonry is full of lore about Hiram Abiff and the masons of Solomon's time, all totally absent in the Temple.
 The use of special foot positions, of ropes, blindfolds (covers for the head), spelling out of names, the 24-inch gauge, the significance of directions, jewels, mosaic pavement, etc., etc. - all of which is absent from the Temple.
 Whatever the relationship between Masonry and the Temple, the majority of Temple material is not found in Masonry and visa versa.
 Further, many of the parallels to Masonry are found in the Bible or other ancient sources, including the concepts of priesthood, of anointing with oil, elders, high priests, curses and blessings, etc. Again, plagiarism from Masonry is an inadequate explanation for the marvelous LDS Temple, in spite of several close parallels.

 Joseph's personal involvement with Masonry was extremely limited.
 Critics often say that he became "a master Mason" or make much of the fact that Joseph and his peer, Sidney Rigdon, achieved the "sublime degree" (equivalent to the rank of Master) in Masonry, as if that represents serious and lifelong involvement in the organization.
 The fact is that both Joseph and Sidney attended three meetings over a period of two days in a Masonic lodge under the leadership of non-LDS Grand Master Abraham Jonas.
 That exposure, however, would have introduced Joseph to elements that are found in both Masonry and the Temple - but those common elements also have common ancient sources, and many of the most significant elements of the Temple are not found in those degrees of Masonry.
 Nevertheless, it is possible that some elements of Masonry that fit the revealed Temple concept were used as a vessel or framework, or even that some things were found to be appropriate vehicles for conveying revealed concepts - but that is a long ways from explaining the origins of the LDS Temple.
-James L. Carroll, an LDS person familiar with Masonry, sent me the following comment (used with permission):
+One LDS person familiar with Masonry sent me the following comment (used with permission):

 I am working on a comparison of common elements between the Masons, Mormons, Greko-Romans, Egyptians, and Gnostics.
 How anyone could deny an ancient origin to the Endowment is beyond me.
 The question is always asked "Why is the Endowment similar to Free Masonry?"
 The question that is never asked is "What elements are similar, and do those elements have a more ancient source?"
 What is staggering to me is the consistency with which Joseph removed those things in Masonry that had no ancient origin, and kept only those elements that did!
 Joseph was amazing.
 If he was not inspired he was the best guesser ever!